 The ph5ws-dataselect service provides access to PH5 active and passive source seismic data.
-The service supports requests by FDSN standard parameters and by shot-id.
+The service supports requests by FDSN standard parameters as well as shot and receiver gathers.
 Data may be selected using the FDSN standard network, station, location, channel identifiers and a data format specification (mseed, sac, segy, or geocsv) or by using additional options only applicable to shot and receiver gather requests.

-- The starttime and endtime parameters will be ignored for the request by Shot.
+- The starttime and endtime parameters will be ignored for Shot and Receiver gather requests.
 Instead use the length parameter.

 This service is an implementation of the FDSN web service specification version 1.

-To retrieve raw waveform data in miniSEED, SAC, or GeoCSV format, submit a request by either of two methods:
+To retrieve raw waveform data in miniSEED, SAC (ZIP), SEGY (ZIP), or GeoCSV format, submit a request by either of two methods:

 - via HTTP GET : Provide a series of parameter-value pairs in the URL that specify the start-time and end-time, along with the desired networks, stations, locations and channels.
 Wildcards are supported.
 Please visit the ph5ws-dataselect service interface for parameter usage details.